pyrodactyl-oss/blueprint-framework/README.md

 <!-- Introduction -->
 <br/><h2 align="center">🧩 Introduction</h2>

-**Blueprint** is an open-source extension framework/manager for Pterodactyl.
+**Blueprint** is an open-source extension framework/manager for Pyrodactyl.
 Developers can create versatile, easy-to-install extensions that system administrators can install within minutes *(usually even seconds!)* without having to custom-code compatibility across multiple panel modifications.

 We aim to introduce new developers to Blueprint with easy to understand guides, documentation, developer commands, community support and more.